booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      ```
      Hint: The intermediate certificate is only needed for the chain of trust being complete - especially there is no need to trust this certificate.
 That's why it can be passed with parameter `-untrusted`.

    * To fully verify the complete chain, please keep in mind: The intermediate certificate could also have been revoked.
 In this case the certificate we are checking (here: github.com) would also not be trustworthy any more.
-So let's check the complete chain, including CRL checks.
+So let's check the complete chain and include CRL checks on all (in our case: both) levels.

    * That means: We will need the CRL of the intermediate certificate too.
 Please find out it's URL:
      ```Bash